FarronF/limerick-council-meetings/meetings/2021/11/09-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 12th October 2021.md

 requesting this body now take legal action against Irish Water on the matter.
 The

-Director, Housing advised Councillor Teskey a Local Authority cannot instruct another--- 2
+Director, Housing advised Councillor Teskey a Local Authority cannot instruct another
+---
+2

 public body to carry out this request.
 Councillor Teskey then asked if the District could